 How do we explain what we see in this world?
-The racism, hatred, ISIS, sexual slavery, massive killings, poverty?
+Terrorist attacks, sex slavery, racism, world hunger?

 Subconsciously, we probably ask ourselves questions like these quite often.
 But consciously we rarely do.
 We're so busy living our lives we rarely stop and wonder WHY?